dev-mission/full-stack-starter/README.md

 7. Once completed, you can see the site at the provided generated URL.

 8. Go to the web service server Settings, and edit the Build Command.
-Remove the command to create a first admin user (`bin/create-admin Site Admin admin@test.com changeme123;`).
+Remove the command to run seeders and to create a first admin user so it doesn't re-run on subsequent builds (`if [ -d seeders ]; then ../node_modules/.bin/sequelize db:seed:all; fi; bin/create-admin Site Admin admin@test.com changeme123;`).
 You can log in to the site with this email and temporary password (change it immediately after logging in!).

 ## Shell Command Quick Reference